-- Criteria (by which the performance is evaluated by another; or, in other words, how well the learner must perform the performance)
+Criteria (by which the performance is evaluated by another; or, in other words, how well the learner must perform the performance)

   Mager admits that in some cases, “it is not always necessary to include the second characteristic, and not always practical to include the third,” but he goes on to say that the more you say about them, the better your objective will communicate.
-(That point about communicating effectively is one that Mager comes back to again and again in his book, and we’ll come back to it again later in this article).
+(That point about communicating effectively is one that Mager comes back to again and again in his book, and we’ll come back to it again later in this article as well).

   Let’s look at each of those three components in closer detail.

   In Mager’s words, the objective must specify “what learners must be able to DO or PERFORM when they demonstrate mastery of an objective.”
-So, as we’ve said before, the key is the learner must do something.
+So, as we’ve said before, the key is that the learner must do something.

-But you’ve got to be careful when you’re writing an objective so that you write a performance that you can somehow observe, and you must tell the learner how their performance will be evaluated.
-Or, as Mager puts it, “the most important and indispensable characteristic of a useful objective is that it describes the kind of performance that will be accepted as evidence that the learner has mastered the objective.”
+  But you’ve got to be careful when you’re writing an objective so that you write a performance that you or someone else can somehow observe, and you must tell the learner how their performance will be evaluated.
+Or, as Mager puts it:

-Because there’s an emphasis on having the learner do something that someone else can observe as evidence, it’s important to avoid learning objectives like “know” and “understand.”
-How can you tell if someone “knows” or “understands” something?
+  Because there’s an emphasis on having the learner do something that someone else can observe as evidence, it’s important to avoid learning objectives that include words like “know” and “understand.”
+Why?
+Because how can you tell if someone “knows” or “understands” something?
 Instead, restate the objective so that the learner has to do something (like “state” or “list” or “explain”) to demonstrate that he/she “knows” or “understands.”

   For example, let’s look at the two sample objectives Mager offers as his first quiz of the reader.
 You’re supposed to pick the correctly written learning objective that includes a performance that someone else can witness or evaluate.
 Which of the two following learning objectives do you think is better?
 (Remember, these are directly from Mager’s book.)